SophieManuel/Visualisation_Project/README.md

 This project is about producing a python module that produces interactives graphs(such as  maps, histograms..).
 The user can choose the desired year and indicator.
 The module is aimed for public use and is expected to be installed using pip.

+# Documentation

+Documentation is available here (to be discussed)

 # Authors
  * Sophie Manuel : sophie.manuel@etu.umontpellier.fr